HOME > Environment > Efforts for Preventing Global Warming > Expanding use of non-fossil energy sources

 Utilizing nuclear power generation based on the premise of safety assurance

-Nuclear power emits no carbondioxide (CO2) in the process of power generation, and even considering CO2 emissions over the entire life cycle of various energy sources, those from nuclear power are lower than those from thermal power, and are even lower than those from solar or wind power.
+Nuclear power emits no carbondioxide (CO2) in the process of power generation, and even considering CO2 emissions over the entire life cycle of various energy sources, those from nuclear power are lower than those from thermal power, and are even lower than those from solar and wind power.

 Considering that nuclear power generation will continuously play a key role in combating global warming, the industry is committed to making utmost effort to assure the safety of nuclear power generation and to restore the trust of citizens.